EmmaTheMartian/stapi-datagen/readme.md

 > The buildscript codeblocks are Groovy, however it should be very similar (if not then
 > exactly the same) in Kotlin DSL.

 1. Include the datagen library.
-You can do this via Jitpack.
+You can do this via Jitpack:

     ```groovy
     dependencies {